We know that racism is at the root of this violence. Active anti-racism is needed. Learn and act with these resources:

 Center for Racial Justice in Education - Black History Month Resource Guide for Educators and Families.

-Check out Buffalo State's Introduction to Black Lives Matter - Black Lives Matter - E. H. Butler Library at Buffalo State College.
+Check out Buffalo State's Introduction to Black Lives Matter - Black Lives Matter - E. H. Butler Library at Buffalo State University.

 Check out the United Way's 21 Day Racial Equity Challenge.